 - Have a visible intake process where all work can be seen

-- Agree on how the dedicated product teams will work with each other and the rest of the organization
+- Agree on how the focused solution teams will work with each other and the rest of the organization

 - Do Dev Ops Phase 1